AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HANDOFF.md

 ## Core behavior expectations (snapshot)

-These are a condensed snapshot of the expectations encoded in `controller_contract`, `docs/WORKFLOWS.md`, and `docs/ASSISTANT_HAPPY_PATHS.md`.
-New assistants must treat `controller_contract` as the single source of truth for behavior and use these docs only as quick reminders and elaborations; if there is ever a conflict, `controller_contract` wins.
+These are a condensed snapshot of the expectations encoded in the repository docs, `docs/WORKFLOWS.md`, and `docs/ASSISTANT_HAPPY_PATHS.md`.
+New assistants must treat those documents as the single source of truth for behavior and use this file only as a quick reminder.
 1. Run commands like a real engineer

 Use `run_command` and `run_tests` subject to write gating to run tests, linters, formatters, inspection commands, and diagnostics.
 Treat them as your keyboard on a dedicated development machine, including for quick searches or usage checks.
 Do not invent extra restrictions on workspace commands beyond the controller’s own write policy.
 Be explicit about what you are running and why.